karlosgliberal/Openframe-Processing/README.md

-# Openframe Processing exteniosn TODO
+# Openframe Processing extension

-Testing packge
+This package does not work.
+This published to the openFrame testing platform.

+This extension will allow processing in OpenFrame use.